German gender #1 - German nouns and der, die & das

 videoNouns which are usually feminine4 m Start

-videoNouns which are usually feminine - the PDF Start
+videoNouns which are usually feminine - the PDF0 s Start

 videoNouns which are always neuter3 m 55 s Start

-videoNouns which are always neuter - the PDF Start
+videoNouns which are always neuter - the PDF0 s Start

 videoNouns which are usually neuter5 m 41 s Start

-videoNouns which are usually neuter - the PDF Start
+videoNouns which are usually neuter - the PDF0 s Start

 videoWhat is the gender of compound nouns4 m 41 sFree

-videoWhat is the gender of compound nouns - the PDF Start
+videoWhat is the gender of compound nouns - the PDF0 s Start

-videoAn A to Z of compound nouns Start
+videoAn A to Z of compound nouns0 s Start

 videoWhat about new words?
 Who or what decides on the gender of these words?4 m 58 s Start

-videoMore than one gender - the PDF Start
+videoMore than one gender - the PDF0 s Start

 videoIs this it?
-Have we covered EVERY German noun?
-Start
+Have we covered EVERY German noun?0 s Start

-videoUsing Pinterest for further practice & ideas Start
+videoUsing Pinterest for further practice & ideas0 s Start

 certificate